thepaulmacca/vue-ts-playwright/README.md

 ## Overview

-This repo contains a Vue with TypeScript application that uses [Playwright](https://playwright.dev/) for E2E testing.
+This repo contains a Vue TypeScript application that uses [Playwright](https://playwright.dev/) for E2E testing on a chromium browser.
 The project was built using [vite](https://vite.dev/) and is deployed to [GitHub Pages](https://thepaulmacca.github.io/vue-ts-playwright/).

 I've been involved in a few projects recently where Playwright was being used, so I wanted to create something myself to learn about it in a bit more detail.
 I'm curious like that 😁.

-The test is _very_ basic, but I wanted to start small and add more later on.
+The tests are quite basic, but I wanted to start small and add more later on.
 Plus, this is more to understand the concepts.

 ## Run Application